By Celeste Land, Land Family Foundation Trust

 Certainly there are days when we dream of having more grant money and more resources, like a “proper” foundation.
 But we’re making a difference, despite our very small size.
 And that’s what counts.

-ASF member Celeste Land of Vienna, Virginia is a trustee with the Land Family Foundation Trust in Columbus, Ohio, and a member of ASF’s Impact Working Group (IWG).
-Learn about ASF membership.
+Exponent Philanthropy member Celeste Land of Vienna, Virginia, is a trustee with the Land Family Foundation Trust in Columbus, Ohio, and a member of Exponent Philanthropy’s Impact Working Group (IWG).